Prospective YES! Board Member

 5. Assuming no known objection, communication will then be initiated by the Executive Director or Board Chair.
 The potential candidate is approached, asking if he/she might prayerfully consider becoming a part of the YES!
 Young Enough to Serve Board of Directors.

-6. If prayerful consideration is agreed to, this web page is then forwarded to the candidate.
-Because you've been directed to this site, you can assume that your name has already reached this point in our process.
+6. If prayerful consideration is agreed to, this web page is then forwarded to you, the candidate.
 This page includes:

 a.
 Outline of responsibilities for YES! board members.

 b.
-A copy of this description of the board selection process.
+A copy of this board selection process description.

 c.
 Current bylaws.

 e.
-A prospective board member application form.
+Your board member application form.
 (See below.)

-7. If the candidate remains open to proceeding with the process, the prospective board member will then electronically submit the application form to the Board Chair.
+7. If you remain open to proceeding, please electronically submit your application form below to the Board Chair.

-8. The Board Chair will then forward your application form to the other board members, and an existing board member (preferably one who does not yet know the candidate) will be assigned to informally interview the prospective board member.
-The prospective board member is encouraged to ask any questions he/she might have about YES! or about serving on the YES! board of directors.
-Ideally, this interview takes place in person.
-If a direct meeting is not possible, a telephone conversation is arranged.
+8. The Board Chair will contact references and then forward your application to the other board members, and a current board member (preferably one who does not yet know you) will be asked to informally interview you.
+You are encouraged to ask any questions you might have about YES! or about serving on the YES! board of directors.
+This interview may take place in person, but if a direct meeting is not practical, a phone or video conversation is arranged.

-9. Assuming this interview confirms continued interest, the candidate will then be presented to the board in advance of the next meeting for ratification (by a specially called phone conference or by unanimous written consent, as allowed in the bylaws) .
+9. Assuming this interview confirms continued mutual interest, your name will then be presented to the board in advance of the next meeting for ratification (by a specially called phone conference or by unanimous written consent, as allowed in the bylaws) .